mocklis/mocklis.docs/source/extensions/index.rst

     }

 Every step in Mocklis is paired with one or more such extension methods.
-They are normally exectly this straightforward - pass on any parameters to the step constructor, and chain in the new step via the `SetNextStep` method.
-They sometimes return the step itself as an out parameter, and in the case of `final` steps (where the extension method would normally have the return type `void`) we have the opportunity to return something else.
-For the `Stored` property steps, an IStoredProperty interface is returned which we can use to modify the stored value directly or add validation checks.
+They are normally exectly this straightforward - pass on any parameters to the step constructor, and chain in the new step via the ``SetNextStep`` method.
+They sometimes return the step itself as an out parameter, and in the case of final steps (where the extension method would normally have the return type ``void``) we have the opportunity to return something else.
+For the ``Stored`` property steps, an ``IStoredProperty`` interface is returned which we can use to modify the stored value directly or add validation checks.

 As a last note, since method calls can have zero (or more) parameters and a void (or non-void) return type, we end up with effectively four different types of methods - nothing->nothing, nothing->something, something->nothing and something->something.
-To keep the mock class a little more readable there are therefore four different method mock types, that all implement the `ICanHaveNextMethodStep` interface.
+To keep the mock class a little more readable there are therefore four different method mock types, that all implement the ``ICanHaveNextMethodStep`` interface.
 There are also cases where the steps themselves come in different flavours depending on whether there are parameters and/or return types.
-The trick used by Mocklis is to represent a missing type with ValueTuple, but that means that there might be more than one valid step to use.
+The trick used by Mocklis is to represent a missing type with ``ValueTuple``, but that means that there might be more than one valid step to use.

 Writing new steps